Dimab92/Dimab92/README.md

 Configuring support for both GitHub-hosted and self-hosted runners, following security and CI best practices.

 ## AWS Integration:
-Configured and secured cloud infrastructure using AWS Console and GitHub Actions

 Connecting GitHub to AWS and integrating ECR and S3 into CI/CD pipelines via secure, environment-specific roles

 IAM: Creating IAM users with read-only access and separate service roles using the least-privilege principle